nfopma/dashboard-npo/frontend/README.md

 ## PDF Export

 When viewing the visualization preview there is a **Download PDF** button in the header.
-Clicking it opens the browser's print dialog where each preview tab is rendered on a separate A4 page.
+Clicking it opens the browser's print dialog where each preview tab is rendered on its own A4 page.
+The dashboard header is automatically hidden and each page begins with the appropriate section title.

 ## Learn More